Introduction

 That was the turning point.

-The oils helped.
+The oils have helped.

 But the bigger change was the routine.